rubocode/frontier.nvim/doc/design/origin.md

 on good footing.
 The mapping from the custom palette to the internal abstraction keeps the semantics congruent and aligned.
-The limited choices allow rapid selection and evolution.
+The limited choices enable rapid selection and evolution.

 ### APPROACH